National Respiratory Strategy

 Respiratory disease is New Zealand's third most common cause of death after cardiovascular disease and cancer, according to WHO's NCD Country Profiles in 2014.

-In New Zealand, more than 700,000 people (one in six) live with a respiratory condition.
-Respiratory disease also accounts for one in eight of all hospital stays and costs the country more than $5.5 billion every year.
-It accounts for one in eight of all hospital stays in New Zealand - in 2013, there were more than 69,000 admissions.
-Respiratory disease was also the cause of 2700 deaths in 2011.
+In New Zealand, more than 1,000,000 people (one in five) live with a respiratory condition.
+Respiratory disease also accounts for one in eleven of all hospital stays and costs the country more than $8.4 billion every year.

 People in Māori and Pacific ethnic groups, and low-income groups are affected the most.
 Hospitalisation for respiratory disease is 2.6 times higher for Pacific peoples and 2.1 times higher for Māori.
 People living in the most deprived households are admitted to hospital for respiratory illness over three times more often than people from the wealthiest areas.